-Interpretation.
 Our primary application is forward guidance by a central bank during a liquidity trap.
-In Section 6.1, after presenting our theoretical results, we will spell out the micro-foundations of this application and its mapping to our abstract model.
+In Section VI.A, after presenting our theoretical results, we spell out the microfoundations of this application and its mapping to our abstract model.
 Here, we briefly preview the main ideas to provide context.